derekquinn/bluesky/Readme.md

 # Blue Sky
 ## iOS Weather Application

-### Blue Sky is a weather application built using best practices with UIKit and XCode 12.
-In order to
-demonstrate scalable, reusable code that is easily reviewed by peers, this application does not use storyboards.
+### Blue Sky is a weather application built using best practices with Swift 5, UIKit and XCode 12.
+In order to demonstrate scalable, reusable code that is easily reviewed by peers.

 ## What's Inside?